Federal Energy Regulatory Commission.

 Considering the historical complexity of proposed projects and the nature and potential need for studies of the discharge, the Commission proposes to continue to use the categorical one-year waiver period as the “reasonable period of time” within which the certifying authority must act and to codify this waiver period for natural gas and liquified natural gas projects by adding the categorical one-year waiver period to its regulations governing applications for authorizations under sections 3 and 7 of the NGA for liquefied natural gas and natural gas facilities in parts 153 and 157.
 Given that it would be administratively inefficient and a potential source of controversy to establish reasonable time periods on a case-by-case basis; that state certifying agencies may vary in terms of their procedures for reviewing requests for water quality certification; and that natural gas projects before the Commission include highly complex proposals that may well take a state a significant time to review, we find that providing the maximum time permitted under the CWA, i.e., a categorical one-year waiver period, is reasonable.

 A. Information Collection Statement

-This final rule does not contain any information collection requirements.
+This proposed rule does not contain any information collection requirements.
 The Commission is therefore not required to submit this rule to OMB for review.